indenkun/infun/README.md

 This function is used to find the where in the vector there are values that cannot be converted to numbers.

+If you specify a column from the dataframe with `[]`, it behaves in the same way.

+If you input a dataframe that contains multiple columns, it will return the location of the column that contains the value that cannot be converted to a number, if specified.

 The fourth data in value2 of `example.data` will be a string.
 `find.not.numeric.value()` will show where all the data in the vector is located if there is a value that will be forced to NA when converted to